auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

     load_dotenv()
 ```

 The `os` package allows us to interact with the operating system.
-Here it will be used to retreive environment variables from an `.env` file.
+Here it will be used to retrieve environment variables from an `.env` file.

 The `typing` package is due to inclusion of type hints.
 This is for code clarity and self-documentation.
 The type hints are seen in function/method documentation and give information about variable types.

-The `dotenv` package is for checking whether the code runs locally or remote, and then retrieve environment variables from an `.env` file, or if the code is deployed, retrieve environment variables from secrets stored in Azure Vault.
-To learn how this works, please see my upcoming post on deploying the AI agent applications with Azure Web Apps.
+The `dotenv` package is for checking whether the code runs locally or remote, and then retrieving environment variables from an `.env` file, or if the code is deployed, retrieving environment variables from secrets stored in Azure Vault, or in general other secret storage options.
+To learn how this works in Azure, please see my upcoming post on deploying the AI agent applications with Azure Web Apps.

 The `streamlit` package is the front-end application framework we will use in this prototype.

 The `azure` package is the Azure Python SDK.

 You also see an import of `streamlit_styles`.
 This is a custom styling file.
-Design and styling is not the scope of this article, but is indeed included to make the app appealing.
+Design and styling is not the scope of this article, but is indeed included to make the app visually appealing.
 You can view the content in the repo.

 Last but not least, the `from utils import *` imports all functions present in the `utils.py` file.
 More on that below.